-- Then, at the day the courts set to actually sell the property, they hold an auction, giving other people another chance to outbid you.
-The price for the auction generally starts at least 5% above your initial agreed-upon price.
+- Finally, on the day the court sets to actually sell the property, they hold an auction, giving other people another chance to outbid you.
+The price for the auction generally starts at least 5 percent above your initial agreed-upon price.

 Government-Owned Residential Properties